 What is a term deposit?

-A term deposit is a product which locks away a sum of money on a fixed interest rate for a fixed period of time.
-Unlike savings accounts, most term deposits do not allow you to access your money without a cost – see the ‘fees’ section below for more information on how this works.
+A term deposit is a product which locks away a sum of money on a fixed interest rate for a set period of time.
+Unlike savings accounts, most term deposits do not allow you to access your money before term without a fairly hefty cost.
+(See the 'fees' section below for more information on how this works.)

 Provider